 Horses can be capable of breeding from 18 months old, but domesticated horses are usually allowed to mature to at least three years old before breeding.
-Gestation lasts between 11 and 13 months, depending on the breed, and usually results in the birth of just one foal.
+Gestation lasts about 11 months, typically between 320 and 370 days, with an average of 340 days, depending on the breed, and usually results in the birth of just one foal.
 The foal is capable of standing and running within a short time after birth.

 There is specific terminology used to describe horses depending on their age: